MoeinSorkhei/Annotation/README.md

 * Starting a session for rating train images:
 `python main.py --annotator [YourName] --session_name sort --data_mode train --ui_verbosity 2`

+* In order to visualize the sorted list, you can run the following commans:
+`python main.py --convert_to_png --image_list results`
+This will put the png version of the sorted images in the `output_visualized/sorted_imgs_png` folder.
+Note that the images will most likely appear to be sorted by name (default by the OS).
+You need to change the the View option to be sorted by "Date Created" so they match the order of the sorted list.

 ___
 ### Important running arguments